CirclesUBI/circles-api/API.md

 - `from`: Sender address
 - `to`: Receiver address
-- `value`: Amount of Circles to send between sender and receiver (in Wei)
+- `value`: Amount of Freckles to send between sender and receiver (the fractional monetary unit of Circles is named Freckles.
+One Circle = 1,000,000,000,000,000,000 Freckles (10<sup>18</sup>))

 **Response:**